-This easy two-ingredient Flaxseed Chicken Tenders recipe is free of the top 8 food allergens, family-friendly, and is great for meal prep!
-Bonus tips for how to make different flavor variations!
+This easy two-ingredient flaxseed chicken tenders recipe is free of the top 8 food allergens, family-friendly, and is great for easy meal prep or freezer meals.
+Check out the tips to make different flavor variations, too!

 You guys know by now that I’m all about making easy, delicious food that everyone can enjoy – including those of us with food allergies, intolerances, and sensitivities!
 While it wasn’t devastating to have to avoid traditional fried chicken tenders when I went gluten-free (seriously, eliminating these massive life-altering side effects and being able to live a normally life again was worth anything!), I did occasionally miss a good chicken tender.